What causes and maintains diet culture?

 for health

-Diets are usually short term interventions focused on rigid, strict and restricting food plans with aim
+Diets are usually short term interventions focused on rigid, strict and restricting food plans with the aim of losing weight.

 - Young people may feel like they are constantly thinking about food, preoccupied by making food choices or have a building sense of craving food.